Lawliet-3/Lawliet-3/README.md

 # Hi, I'm Kaung Khant Kyaw. 👋

-Welcome to my corner of GitHub! 🚀 I'm a passionate **Machine Learning Specialist** and **Software Developer** with a knack for building innovative solutions.
+Welcome to my corner of GitHub! 🚀 I'm a passionate **Machine Learning Practitioner** and **a CS fresh Grad** with a knack for building innovative solutions.
 With a strong foundation in **Computer Science** and hands-on experience in creating impactful projects, I thrive on solving complex problems and learning new technologies.

 - 🌟 **Specialties:** Machine Learning, Data Science, and Backend Development(Python Stack).
 - 🌱 **Currently Exploring:** Advanced NLP techniques and cloud-native applications.